 Life is like a box of chocolates.
 You never know what you’re gonna get. ~ Forrest Gump

-15 things you could include in your bucket list:
+Top 15 exciting things you could do:

 Many entrepreneurs, leaders and gurus have embarked on a life changing journey, which shaped their fortunes, careers and teachings.
-Try a short trip around your city for a day and then venture forward.

 New language also helps in creating better social networks and prospects in your job.
 When you speak to anyone in their local tongue, you become a part of their society/inner circle immediately.
-It’s a great way to connect, see the world and boost your confidence.

 - Cook a meal – in present times we depend a lot on takeaways and home deliveries, which is not only bad for our health but also taxing on our pockets.